-Sara Staedicke is a Communications Coordinator at the Migration Policy Institute, where she works on publication layout and design, multimedia production, website and database maintenance, and media tracking.
+Sara Staedicke is a Communications Specialist at the Migration Policy Institute, where she works on publication layout and design, research dissemination, media engagement and tracking, website operations, and multimedia production.

 Previously, she was a Communications Coordinator at MPI, and before that supported communications activities as an intern at MPI and the Center for Migration Studies of New York.
 She also interned at the International Organization for Migration’s Regional Office for Asia and the Pacific, where her work focused on project development and gender equality.
 She has studied and interned in China and Thailand.

 Ms. Staedicke holds a bachelor’s of arts degree in geography and East Asian studies from Mount Holyoke College.